-Here’s where you can pre-order the book:
+Here’s where you can get the cookbook:

-Here’s what else is in the book:
+Here’s what else is in the cookbook:

 “Every day” recipes that are actually exciting.

-We all know how to make green smoothies and avocado toast by now, so this book is filled with creative new recipes to expand your “every day” rotation.
+The cookbook is filled with creative new recipes to expand your “every day” rotation.
 Recipes like Beet Muhammara Dip, Broccoli Rice Burritos, Zucchini Verde Vegan Enchiladas, Turmeric-Spiced Whole Roasted Cauliflower, and the best-everLemon Olive Oil Pistachio Cake are all part of my regular meal rotation now.

 If you have our first cookbook, you’re probably familiar with the hummus, smoothie, and pesto charts that are at the back of the book.
 Everyone loved those (including me!), so I made more!
 Sprinkled throughout the book are visual charts and guides to show you how to make my favorite kitchen staples.
 Learn how to roast or grill any vegetable, how to make vegetable stock with whatever you have on hand, and more.

-Inspiration to get creative!
+Inspiration to get creative in the kitchen!

 Tired of your usual desk lunch?
 A giant grid of 5-ingredient salad dressings will have you devouring a new salad every day!
 All the dressings are wonderful to have on hand for throwing together quick meals.
 You’ll have a great time discovering other uses for them as well.
 Of course, the dressings are great to pep up your greens, but you’ll also love them on grain bowls or drizzled over roasted vegetables.
 As I created these dressings (and had a million dressings hanging around my fridge), I had tons of ideas of how to mix and match them to create new recipes.
 I hope these informative graphics spark that kind of kitchen joy for you too.